Top Features for Learning Management Systems

 “LMSs are increasingly integrated with employee performance management systems to prescribe development activities to ameliorate skills gaps or gaps in performance,” according to IDC.

-What are some of the principal features for an LMS?
+What are some of the principal learning management system features?
 According to Rowan and IDC, they include:

 - Course cataloging and searching.